 How to Prepare for a Ziplining Adventure Around the World

 As fans of the TV show The Office can attest, sometimes expat life and ziplining don’t mix.
 The hapless Toby Flenderson, played by Paul Lieberstein, breaks his neck while ziplining on day three of his new expat life in Costa Rica.
-For television fans, this plot twist is good news but for expats dreaming of adventure and adrenaline, it definitely brings up the jitters.
+For television fans, this plot twist is good news, but for expats dreaming of adventure and adrenaline, it brings up the jitters.
 Is a ziplining adventure safe?
 What happens if something goes wrong?

 Thankfully, Toby’s misfortune is only for dramatic effect.
 For most world travelers, ziplining is a safe, fun, unforgettable way to see the world.
 But in case you’re seeking additional reassurance, here’s what you should know about zip-lining around the world.

 Every Ziplining Adventure Starts with Great Staff

 How do you pick a great ziplining outfitter?
 Longevity matters.
 A company that has been in business for years has the experience and resources to prevent accidents and also to respond to them when happen.
 Maui, Hawaii’s, Haleakala Skyline Tours, is the first commercial zip line tour operator in the United States and has been in business since 2002.
-Well established businesses like this will have a long history of customer reviews for you to peruse and can easily answer any questions you might have, such as zip lining for people with mobility restrictions, providing allergy-free food on the treks, and what kind of first aid training all the staff have.
+Well established businesses like this will have a long history of customer reviews for you to peruse and can easily answer any questions you might have, such as zip lining for people with mobility restrictions, providing allergy-free food on the treks, and what kind of first aid training all the staff has.

 Trust your research – and your gut.
 How do the staff make you feel?
 The most reputable adventure outfitters don’t employ wild staff that fit the stereotypical image of an extreme adrenaline junkie.
 The best of the best are calm, patient, encouraging, and have a deep respect for nature.
 Therefore, they shouldn’t make fun of your worries and only motivate through positive reinforcement.